Lawliar/CO3/README.md

 - sudo make install

 ## fair warning:
-Due to historical reasons, the whole codebase is filled with name referecens to `SPEAR`, which is the old name for `CO3`.
+- Due to historical reasons, the whole codebase is filled with name referecens to `SPEAR`, which is the old name for `CO3`.
 If you see `SPEAR`, that means the same thing as `CO3`.
+- This is a research prototype, not intended for production.
+In the meantime, I am open for all helpful PRs that can make CO3 better.